KEEP LIFE FLOWING

 Kedrion produces and distributes human plasma-derived medicinal products used to treat and prevent rare and debilitating diseases and disorders.

-leading position in Italy and to increase its share of the international market.
+Kedrion works to maintain excellent industry standards and aspires to ongoing improvement, in order to retain a leading position in Italy and to increase its share of the international market.
 It works to strengthen its role as the accredited partner of the medical, scientific and institutional communities.

 Kedrion’s ambition is to enhance its worldwide role as a strategic partner of the national health systems of those countries which aim to become self-sufficient in the availability of plasma-derived products, also via technology transfer.